root-project/web/manual/python/index.md

 > The creation and drawing of a canvas are necessary when displaying ROOT graphics in a notebook.
 If no canvas is drawn in the cell, no graphics output is shown.

-## New PyROOT: Backwards-incompatible changes
+## New Python interface: Backwards-incompatible changes

-The new PyROOT has the following backwards-incompatible changes with respect to its predecessor:
+The new ROOT Python interface has the following backwards-incompatible changes with respect to its predecessor:

 ### Instantiation of function templates